- Chris Parker (2022) (Chair)— email@example.com — (802) 376-5949

 Regular Selectboard Meetings

 First and third Tuesdays of each month at 6:30 p.m. in the Selectboard Room, lower level of the Town Offices.
 During COVID-19, the Board is meeting only via Zoom, not in person.
 The meeting ID is 845 4632 0660, password Vernon.
+A direct link is provided in the agenda for the meeting.
 Additional meetings are scheduled as necessary.
 Meetings are open to the public and handicapped-accessible.
 Meetings are also video-recorded for broadcast on Brattleboro Community Television.
 They are available online at this website and via the BCTV website’s Vernon Selectboard page.

 Duties and Responsibilities